griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/05_shotgrid_tool.md

 ### Modify `manifest.yml`

-The `manifest.yml` file privides information for people and other downstream systems to understand what this tool is about.
+The `manifest.yml` file provides information for people and other downstream systems to understand what this tool is about.
 At the moment it contains information about the `Reverse String Tool`.
 Modify it to look like the following (don't forget to include your own contact email and legal details).

 ```yaml title="shotgrid_tool/manifest.yaml"
 version: "v1"